 Print books, eBooks, online databases, magazines and journals, newspapers, books-on-CD, and Reserve materials are included in library holdings.
-Workstations offer access to Microsoft Office application software (Word, Excel, Access, and PowerPoint).
-In addition, students can access MyCalhoun, Blackboard, and Outlook from workstations.
+Workstations offer access to Microsoft Office

 The online Library Catalog offers access to print and eBook collections at the Huntsville Campus Library and Brewer Library.
 EBSCOhost eBooks offer online, full text content that support the academic programs.
 Credo Reference offers full text, online access to online reference books.
 When accessing an eBook off campus, you must enter a Username (A Number) and Password (Same password as MyCalhoun).